Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC: Proof of Factorization of Heavy Quarkonium production in non-equilibrium QCD in (NRQCD) Color Octet Mechanism

-From eq. (\ref{finalzi}) we find that the uncanceled infrared divergences due to the interaction of the color octet heavy quark-antiquark pair with the nearby light-like quark (or gluon) in non-equilibrium QCD cancel with the corresponding infrared divergences in the gauge links in the S-wave color octet non-pertirbative matrix element in non-equilibrium QCD at all order in coupling constant and to all powers of heavy quark relative velocity.
-This proves factorization of infrared divergences of heavy quarkonium production from color octet heavy quark-antiquark pair in non-equilibrium QCD at RHIC and LHC at all order in coupling constant and to all powers of heavy quark relative velocity.
+From eq. (\ref{finalziv}) we find that the uncanceled infrared divergences due to the interaction of the color octet heavy quark-antiquark pair with the nearby light-like quark (or gluon) in non-equilibrium QCD cancel with the corresponding infrared divergences in the gauge links in the S-wave color octet non-perturbative matrix element in non-equilibrium QCD at all order in coupling constant.
+This proves factorization of infrared divergences of heavy quarkonium production from color octet heavy quark-antiquark pair in non-equilibrium QCD at all order in coupling constant.

 As explained in \cite{nayakjp} the non-perturbative matrix element in non-equilibrium QCD can be obtained by using $|Q>=a^\dagger |in>$ instead of $|Q>=a^\dagger |0>$ in vacuum where $a^\dagger$ is the creation operator of the heavy quark.
-When the operators $O_1,~O'_2$ are proportional to the color matrix $T^a$ then we find from eq. (\ref{finalzi}) that the $S-$wave color octet non-perturbative matrix element for heavy quarkonium production in (NRQCD) color octet mechanism in non-equilibrium QCD is given by \bea <in|{\cal O}_H|in> = <in|\chi^\dagger(0) K_{n,e} \xi(0) \Phi_l^{(A)\dagger}(0)_{eb}(a^\dagger_H a_H) \Phi_l^{(A)}(0)_{ba}\xi^\dagger(0) K'_{n,a} \chi(0)|in> \eea which is consistent with factorization of infrared divergences in non-equilibrium QCD at all order in coupling constant and to all powers in (NRQCD) heavy quark relative velocity where the gauge link $\Phi_l^{(A)}$ in the adjoint representation of SU(3) is given by \bea \Phi_l^{(A)}(x)={\cal P}e^{-ig \int_0^{\infty} dt l\cdot { A}^c(x+lt)T^{(A)c} } \eea where $T^{(A)c}_{ab}=-if^{cab}$.
+When the operators $O_1,~O'_2$ are proportional to the color matrix $T^a$ then we find from eq. (\ref{finalziv}) that the $S-$wave color octet non-perturbative matrix element for heavy quarkonium production in (NRQCD) color octet mechanism in non-equilibrium QCD is given by \bea <in|{\cal O}_H|in> = <in|\chi^\dagger(0) K_{n,e} \xi(0) \Phi_l^{(A)\dagger}(0)_{eb}(a^\dagger_H a_H) \Phi_l^{(A)}(0)_{ba}\xi^\dagger(0) K'_{n,a} \chi(0)|in> \eea which is consistent with factorization of infrared divergences in non-equilibrium QCD at all order in coupling constant where the gauge link $\Phi_l^{(A)}$ in the adjoint representation of SU(3) is given by \bea \Phi_l^{(A)}(x)={\cal P}e^{-ig \int_0^{\infty} dt l\cdot { A}^c(x+lt)T^{(A)c} } \eea where $T^{(A)c}_{ab}=-if^{cab}$.
 In eq. (\ref{mnrqcdfactfi}) $\xi$ is the two component Dirac spinor field that annihilates a heavy quark, $\chi$ is the two component Dirac spinor field that creates a heavy quark, $a^\dagger_H$ is the creation operator of the hadron and the operators $K_{n,e},K'_{n,a}$ are proportional to $T^e,T^a$ respectively.

-Eq. (\ref{mnrqcdfactfi}) is similar to eq.
-(4) of \cite{nayaknr} except that the vacuum expectation is replaced by medium average.
+Eq. (\ref{mnrqcdfactfi}) is similar to \cite{nayaksterman,nayaknr} except that the vacuum expectation is replaced by medium average.